chinchuharris/fall2020/week01.md

     * Choose a covariance matrix that makes the scatterplot uniform in all directions.

 * QUESTION #2: The notebook computes sample mean two ways, a slow way using a Python `for` loop, and a fast way using numpy's vectorized `np.average` method.
-    * How big does $n$ have to get before you notice the difference?
+    * How big does `n` have to get before you notice the difference?

 ## Lab #2 Homework

 * QUESTION #1: The two features used to train the perceptron in [Raschka ch02.ipynb](https://github.com/rasbt/python-machine-learning-book-2nd-edition/blob/master/code/ch01/ch01.ipynb) are linearly separable.
 Use two Iris features that are not linearly separable to demonstrate that the perceptron does not converge for non-separable classes.
-Make sure to investigate different values of the hyperparameters eta and n_iter.
+Make sure to investigate different values of the hyperparameters `eta` and `n_iter`.

 ## Reading for Week #2